clarenceb/aro4x-demo/README.md

 (Optional) Configure custom domain and CA
 -----------------------------------------

-If you used the `--domain` flag to create your cluster you'll need to configure DNS and a certificate authority for your API server and apps ingress.
+If you used the `--domain` flag with an FQDN (e.g. `my.domain.com`) to create your cluster you'll need to configure DNS and a certificate authority for your API server and apps ingress.

 Follow the steps in [TLS.md](./TLS.md).

+If you used a short name (e.g. mycluster) then Azure will use the `aroapp.io` domain and provide certificates for this domain.

 (Optional) Configure bastion VNET and host (for private cluster access)
 -----------------------------------------------------------------------